apache/stratos/products/load-balancer/README.txt

 2. Run the stratos.sh or stratos.bat as appropriate
 3. Configure the load balancer to manage the load across the instants to be balanced.

-Apache Stratos ELB 2.0.5 distribution directory structure
+Apache Stratos LB 2.0.5 distribution directory structure
 =============================================================

     CARBON_HOME